-American Red Cross (ARC): ARC conducted outreach and recovery assistance for Galveston and Harris Counties and continues to assist clients in applying for FEMA Transitional Sheltering Assistance.
-ARC has served 91,110 meals and 1,350 snacks, delivered 489 cases of water, and performed 7,341 home damage assessments for this event.
+American Red Cross (ARC): ARC conducted outreach and recovery assistance for Galveston and Harris Counties and assisted clients in applying for FEMA Transitional Sheltering Assistance.
+ARC served 91,110 meals and 1,350 snacks, delivered 489 cases of water, and performed 7,341 home damage assessments for this event.
 ARC has closed the last shelter, and all volunteers have demobilized.

-Southern Baptists of Texas Convention (SBTC): SBTC has completed their mass feeding operation supporting The Salvation Army in Wharton.
+Southern Baptists of Texas Convention (SBTC): SBTC completed mass feeding operation supporting The Salvation Army in Wharton.
 To date, SBTC has provided 21,685 meals, 626 chainsaw and temporary roof jobs, 526 showers, and dedicated 26,645 volunteer hours.